Vabolos/windots/README.md

 - [pivoshenko](https://github.com/pivoshenko/catppuccin-startpage) for the aesthetic and clean browser startpage 🌐
 - [orxngc](https://github.com/orxngc/walls-catppuccin-mocha) for all the beautiful catppuccinified wallpapers 🖼️
 - [Catppuccin](https://catppuccin.com) for making the Best Colorscheme Ever 🖌️
+- [ashish0kumar](https://github.com/ashish0kumar/) for the repo inspiration 🌟

 ## ✍️ Contributing

 Part of what makes the open source community special are the contributions.
 Any contributions will be **highly appreciated!**

-If you have any ideas or suggestions to make, feel free to [open an issue](https://github.com/vabolos/.dotfiles/issues) or [submit a PR](https://github.com/vabolos/.dotfiles/pulls)
+If you have any ideas or suggestions to make, feel free to [open an issue](https://github.com/vabolos/windots/issues) or [submit a PR](https://github.com/vabolos/windots/pulls)

 <br><br>